 CREATE EDGE LABEL knows ON knows SOURCE Person TARGET Person;

-The current v0.1 model is explicit.
+The current alpha model is explicit.
 If a relationship is stored in a backing table, the graph label tells AionDB how to read that relationship.
+The storage layer maintains adjacency indexes for edge labels so traversal and graph procedures do not have to fall back to full edge-table scans in the common path.

 Why graph labels are catalog objects

-The important design choice is that labels describe tables instead of creating a separate graph store.
-A row remains a row.
-A node label says that rows from a table can be addressed as graph nodes.
-An edge label says that rows from another table can be interpreted as relationships.
+Labels describe tables.
+They do not create a separate graph store.
+A row is still a row.
+A node label says rows from a table can be addressed as graph nodes.
+An edge label says rows from another table can be read as relationships.

-That keeps SQL as the fallback and correctness reference.
-If a graph query is unclear, the equivalent SQL join should still be possible.
+SQL stays as the fallback and correctness reference.
+If a graph query is unclear, the equivalent SQL join should still work.

 Edge labels on existing relational columns

-AionDB is moving toward edge labels that can point at existing foreign-key-style columns instead of requiring duplicate edge tables.
-The intended model is:
+Edge labels are moving toward pointing at existing foreign-key-style columns instead of requiring duplicate edge tables.
+The intended model:

 CREATE TABLE tickets (